thiagoalves-dev/thiagoalves.dev/content/posts/en-us/5-tips-to-boost-your-productivity-at-home-office.md

 Each block of time must be a cycle divided into three modes: productive, response and unproductive.

 During productive mode, focus only on your task, disconnecting from everything else.
-In response mode, take time to pay attention to colleagues, leaders or customers who may be waiting to hear from you.
+In response mode, take time to pay attention to colleagues, leaders and customers who may be waiting to hear from you.
 No less important, take a few minutes to disconnect for a while, grab a coffee, some water, and stretch.
 Then start a new cycle.

-This method is quite old and I know many people who use it.
-Works well for me too.
+This method is quite old, I know many people who use it and works pretty well for me too.

 ### 5 - Breathe deep

-You know those moments when your mind just freezes?
+You know those moments when your mind almost freezes?

 Do a deep breathing exercise.
 Preferably, get away from the computer.
 Just focus on breathing for two or three minutes.
 This is enough for you to completely change your emotional state and make your mind empty.